flemingsyaifullah/testapp/README.md

 You should only use Entity Framework for query

-Please update data at db_script.sql as necessary
+Once completed, please update data at db_script.sql as necessary for our testing.

-4. Rewrite this test solution in .NET 6 or 7 is a big plus since this test app still using .NET Framework 4.8 (optional)
+And push your changes code by creating new branch eg branch_your name

-Once completed, push your changes code by creating new branch eg branch_your name
+Note : Rewrite this test solution in .NET 6 or 7 is a big plus since this test app still using .NET Framework 4.8 (optional)

 Thank you